SebastianKelly/smartNespresso/README.md

 # smartNespresso
-Code for smart Nespresso machine using HomeAssistant
+Code for smart Nespresso Alarm using HomeAssistant

 Using the HomeAssistant open source software, following code, a ESP8266 NodeMCU, and a Nespresso Coffee Machine; this code will allow you to create an alarm clock which includes your coffee machine.